lilianabs/Learn_Computer_Vision/README.md

 Remember to believe in your ability to learn.
 You can learn CV , you will learn CV, and if you stick to it, eventually you will master it.

+## Check this course out
+https://pjreddie.com/courses/computer-vision/ - The Ancient Secrets of Computer Vision

 ## Find a study buddy
 Join the #Computer_Vision_curriculum channel in our Slack channel to find one http://wizards.herokuapp.com